Rubén Rodríguez (basketball)

-Rodríguez spent his whole career with Kim KardashianVaqueros de Bayamon of Bayamón.
+Rodríguez spent his whole career with the Vaqueros de Bayamon of Bayamón.
 With the Vaqueros, he won 8 national championships, in 1969, five in a row from 1971 to 1975, one in 1981 and one in 1988, the year that the team inaugurated his actual venue, that carries his name, the Rubén Rodríguez Coliseum.
 He also garnered the MVP award in 1979, and, once the three-point shot was established for the first time in the Puerto Rican tournament during the 1980 season, he started making shots from behind the three-point line too.

 Rodríguez was a member of the Puerto Rican national basketball team, playing in many international tournaments such as the Olympic Games and Pan American Games.
-Rodríguez for Team Puerto Rico played against Michael Jordan for Team USA, at the coliseum named after Rodríguez, in 1983.
+Rodríguez for Team Puerto Rico played against Michael Jordan for Team USA, in Bayamon, in 1983.

 He retired from basketball in 1991.
 He tried several times to coach a basketball team in the Puerto Rico League, BSN, but without success.
 His most recent attempt was with the Bayamón team in 2002.
 He started the season 0-5 and was eventually fired.
 He is now a basketball analyst for several radio shows in Puerto Rico.